The seventh seal is used for the introduction of the seven trumpets.

 2 Then I saw the seven angels who stand in the presence of God; seven trumpets were given to them.

 The angels were given the trumpets and were on standby, waiting for God’s command to blow them.
 The trumpets are going to be worse than the seals.
-Each stage of judgments gets more intense.
+Each stage of judgment gets more intense.

 3 Another angel, with a gold incense burner, came and stood at the altar.
 He was given a large amount of incense to offer with the prayers of all the saints on the gold altar in front of the throne.

-Most likely these prayers refer to the Christians who are going through the great tribulation.
+Most likely these prayers refer to the Christians who are going through the Great Tribulation.
 All of their prayers for help are brought by an angel to the throne of God.

 4 The smoke of the incense, with the prayers of the saints, went up in the presence of God from the angel’s hand.